k-kinzal/dgeni-markdown-example/docs/ng/directive/ngShow.md

 .my-element.ng-hide-add, .my-element.ng-hide-remove {
   /&#42; this is required as of 1.3x to properly
-     apply all styling in a show/hide animation &#42;/ transition:0s linear all;
+     apply all styling in a show/hide animation &#42;/
+  transition: 0s linear all;
 }

 .my-element.ng-hide-add-active,
 .my-element.ng-hide-remove-active {
-  /&#42; the transition is defined in the active class &#42;/ transition:1s linear all;
+  /&#42; the transition is defined in the active class &#42;/
+  transition: 1s linear all;
 }

 .my-element.ng-hide-add { ... }